How to Grout Tile: Grouting Tips and Techniques

 Vacuum the grout lines, then scrape any protruding grout using a stiff putty knife and vacuum again.
-Don’t scrape too hard or you may chip the tile glazing on your how to grout tile project.
+Don’t scrape too hard or you may chip the tile glazing.

 Apply tape to trim tiles

 For easier cleanup, tape off painted walls to protect them from grout.
-Also tape off trim or inset tiles that feature imprinted patterns with crevices (Photo 9).
+Also tape off any trim or inset tiles that feature imprinted patterns with crevices.

 Let the grout “slake”

 When your grout has reached peanut butter status, stop!
 Go and make a sandwich, take out the trash, whatever.
 Let the grout slake (rest) for about 10 minutes.
 This allows the chemicals in the grout to work their magic.
 Skipping this step may result in weaker, crack-prone joints.
 After slaking, the grout will feel a bit stiffer, but don’t add more water.
-Remix the grout by hand again to loosen it up to get ready on this how to grout tile excursion.
+Remix the grout by hand again to loosen it up.

 Load the grout float

-Tip the bucket toward you.
-Drag some grout “up the slope,” then scoop it onto the float.
-You’re now ready to grout.
-Tip the bucket toward you (like you did when mixing) and “drag” some grout with your float up the side of the bucket toward you to start this how to grout tile project.
+Tip the bucket toward you (like you did when mixing) and “drag” some grout with your float up the side of the bucket toward you to start your tile project.
 This pulls a “working batch” closer to you and makes it easier to scrape up a decent amount of grout onto your float.
-Push the float tight against the side of the bucket and scrape off a dollop of grout (Photo 4).
+Push the float tight against the side of the bucket and scrape off a dollop of grout.
 Any excess that falls off will only fall into the bucket and not off the edge and onto the floor.

 Load the joints

-Smear the grout diagonally across the tile to force it deep into the joints and prevent it from being sucked back out as your float slides along.
-Always grout the walls first for this how to grout tile project, and after they’re finished, the floor.
-That’ll keep you from messing up a finished floor.
-Apply the grout diagonally across the tile joints to squish the grout into the joints (Photo 5).
+Apply the grout diagonally across the tile joints to squish the grout into the joints.
 Use whichever side or corner of the float is necessary to fully compress grout into the entire joint.
 On vertical surfaces, apply grout upward.
 That way you won’t drop so much on the floor.

-Sweep a damp (not wet!) sponge diagonally across the tile.
+Once the grout has started to harden (20 to 30 minutes), begin sponging.
+Don’t use just any sponge, especially one from the kitchen; choose a “hydrophilic” sponge.
+Make sure the sponge is damp, not wet, and sweep diagonally across the face of the tile and wipe the grout off the tile surface.
+On your first few passes, the grout will smear all over the tile and look like a mess — that’s OK.
+Just rinse out your sponge often in a bucket of clean water (never in the sink) and keep wiping.
 Rinse your sponge often and repeat until you’re left with a thin haze.
-Once the grout has started to harden (20 to 30 minutes), begin sponging (Photo 7).
-Don’t use just any sponge, especially one from the kitchen; choose a “hydrophilic” (water-loving) sponge.
-They’re sold near the tile supplies.
-Make sure it’s damp, not wet, and sweep diagonally across the face of the tile and wipe the grout off the tile surface.
-On your first few passes, the grout will smear all over the tile and look like a mess — that’s OK.
-Just rinse out your sponge often in a bucket of clean water (never in the sink) and keep wiping until most of the smeared-on grout is gone in this how to grout tile project.

-Depress the sponge with your index finger and smooth out high or uneven grout lines.
-Don’t push too hard.
-Your goal of this how to grout tile project is grout joints all the same shape and depth.
 When the surface has been cleaned, begin ‘tooling’ (smoothing and leveling) the grout lines with the sponge.
-Hold the sponge in your palm and, gently pressing down with your index finger, run the sponge over any grout joints that look too high or uneven (Photo 8).
-The goal of this how to grout tile project is consistent, even-depth grout joints.
+Hold the sponge in your palm and, gently pressing down with your index finger, run the sponge over any grout joints that look too high or uneven.
+The goal of this step is to produce consistent, even-depth grout joints.
 Don’t push too hard; let the sponge do the work.

-After the grout film has dried, polish away the haze with a cotton towel or, better yet, a microfiber towel.
 After all the joints have been dressed, step away for about a half hour to let the surface dry and form a haze.
 Then wipe away the haze with a towel.
-Regular towels work, but microfiber towels are the hot ticket for how to grout tile.
-With more fibers, they remove grout haze much quicker and cleaner than a regular towel.
+Regular towels work, but microfiber towels are the optimal tool for this task.
+With more fibers, they remove grout haze much more quickly and cleanly han a regular towel.

 It’s a good idea to hold on to a small quantity of unused grout for future touch-ups as you discover how to grout tile.
 Grout will easily absorb ambient moisture, so store it in an airtight container such as a resealable plastic bag or a canning jar.